Deshmukh bribery scandal: CBI questions Waze, Singh, Patil | Law-Order

 The CBI questioned former Mumbai police commissioner Param Bir Singh and suspended police officer Sachin Waze on Thursday in connection with its preliminary inquiry into allegations of corruption against former Maharashtra home minister Anil Deshmukh, officials said.

-Going full throttle on its inquiry in view of the deadline given by the Bombay High Court, the Central Bureau of Investigation (CBI) also questioned Assistant Commissioner of Police (ACP) Sanjay Patil, they said.
+The agency also questioned Assistant Commissioner of Police (ACP) Sanjay Patil and asked Deputy Commissioner of Police (DCP) Raju Bhujbal to get his statement recorded in the evening, they added.

+Claims made by Patil and Bhujbal were relied upon by Singh in his complaint against Deshmukh to Maharashtra Chief Minister Uddhav Thackeray.

-Singh had reportedly written to Chief Minister Uddhav Thackeray that Deshmukh had called Patil to his residence, where his personal staff asked the police officer to target bars and restaurants in the millennium city to collect about Rs 50 crore, the officials said.
+Singh had reportedly written to Thackeray that Deshmukh had called Patil to his residence, where his personal staff asked the police officer to target bars and restaurants in the millennium city to collect about Rs 50 crore, the officials said.

 He is understood to have told the Mumbai police's internal inquiry team that he met Waze in office, where the latter asked him about the collection of Rs three lakh each from bars.
 Patil has also claimed that he does not know about any meeting between Waze and Deshmukh, according to reports.